-Development proposals that will demonstrably enhance community services in education, health and care will be permitted, provided that they comply with the other policies in the Neighbourhood Plan, including policies relating to access, parking, housing and design.
+Development proposals that will demonstrably enhance community services in education, health and care will be supported.

-6.148 Maintenance and improvement of education, health and social care facilities and services are of the highest priority to the community.
+6.146 Maintenance and improvement of education, health and social care facilities and services are of the highest priority to the community.
 These include: